Risk of Scarring

 - Consider using silicone gel sheeting to help improve scars.

-- Wear your support garment as much as possible for at least 12 weeks after.
+- Wear your support garment for as long as your surgeon advises you.

 Limit sun exposure after surgery on our scars